yogengg6/frist/OpenEBTS/libs/cURL/readme.txt

 the following steps were performed:

-1) The sources for libcurl 7.21.4 were downloaded from http://curl.haxx.se.
-Starting with the sources was necessary because there was no officially downloadable 64-bit binary for Windows.
+1) The sources for libcurl 7.55.1 were downloaded from http://curl.haxx.se.

-2) After extraction of the compressed package, the file vc6curl.dsw was converted into an sln with Visual Studio 2008 SP1.
+2) After extraction of the compressed package, the solution curl-7.55.1\projects\Windows\VC14\curl-all.sln was opened. with Visual Studio 2015.

-3) The solution platform x64 was added in the Configuration Manager dialog.

-4) - Lib Release Win32 was built, producing a Win32 static library.
-   - Lib Release x64 was built, producing a Win64 static library.
-   - Lib Debug Win32 was built, producing a Win32 debug static library.
-   - Lib Debug x64 was built, producing a Win64 debug static library.
+3) For Solution Configurations Lib Debug and Lib Release and Solution Platforms Win32 and x64 or the libcurl project, the C++ Code Generation Runtime Library was set from the DLL version to the non-DLL version.

+4) The 4 Configuration/Platform combinations of libcurl were built, resulting in these 4 files, which were collected and checked-in for use by OpenEBTS

+curl-7.55.1\build\Win32\VC14\LIB Release\libcurl.lib
+curl-7.55.1\build\Win32\VC14\LIB Debug\libcurld.lib
+curl-7.55.1\build\Win64\VC14\LIB Release\libcurl.lib
+curl-7.55.1\build\Win64\VC14\LIB Debug\libcurld.lib